Blog-Reference and Blog-Reference

 So, neither Keynesians nor Monetarists understand the two most important phenomena in the economic universe: profit and income (2014).
 Of course, there is complete ignorance among both sects that they are neither qualified nor entitled to give economic policy advice.

 Newer Keynesians and Monetarists are united in error with regard to employment theory: “The belief that the natural rate of unemployment is inevitably close to the average rate of unemployment and thus that monetary policy cannot affect the average rate of unemployment is standard in modern macro models.”
-(See intro) This belief is provable false (2012).
+(See intro) This belief is provably false (2012).
 For the equally unjustified belief in the commonplace Quantity Theory see (2011).

 “In order to tell the politicians and practitioners something about causes and best means, the economist needs the true theory or else he has not much more to offer than educated common sense or his personal opinion.”
 (Stigum, 1991, p.
 30)